Medically reviewed by Drugs.com. Last updated on Jul 21, 2019.

 1% to 10%: Respiratory: Epistaxis (8%), pharyngitis (4%), bronchospasm (2%), cough (2%), nasal mucosa irritation (2%)

-<1% (Limited to important or life-threatening): Anosmia, cataract, crusting of nose, dizziness, fatigue, glaucoma, growth suppression, headache, hypersensitivity reaction, nasal septum perforation, nausea, pharyngeal disease (irritation, itchy throat, throat pain), wheezing
+<1%, postmarketing, and/or case reports: Anosmia, cataract, crusting of nose, dizziness, fatigue, glaucoma, growth suppression, headache, hypersensitivity reaction, increased intraocular pressure, mucous membrane ulceration, nasal septum perforation, nausea, pharyngeal disease (irritation, itchy throat, throat pain), wheezing

 Concerns related to adverse effects:

 • Adrenal suppression: May cause hypercortisolism or suppression of hypothalamic-pituitary-adrenal (HPA) axis, particularly in younger children or in patients receiving high doses for prolonged periods.
 HPA axis suppression may lead to adrenal crisis.
 Withdrawal and discontinuation of a corticosteroid should be done slowly and carefully.
 Pediatric patients may be more susceptible to systemic toxicity.
 Particular care is required when patients are transferred from systemic corticosteroids to inhaled products due to possible adrenal insufficiency or withdrawal from steroids, including an increase in allergic symptoms.
 Adult patients receiving ≥20 mg per day of prednisone (or equivalent) may be most susceptible.